Quasinormal modes of Schwarzschild-de Sitter black holes in semi-open systems: Sets up for Schwarzschild-de Sitter black holes

 where $A$, $B$ are general constants, which are just used to indicate a general solution.
 The function $\Psi_{01}$ is an outgoing solution at the event horizon, namely

 while the function $\Psi_{02}$ is an ingoing solution at the event horizon, namely

-The symbol $Hl$ corresponds to the Heun function, which is a built-in function written ``HeunG'' in \textit{Mathematica}.
+The symbol $Hl$ standing for ``Heun-local'' corresponds to the Heun function, which is a built-in function written ``HeunG'' in \textit{Mathematica}.
 At the cosmological horizon $z=1$, one finds the general local solution $\Psi(r)$ can be written as

 where the function $\Psi_{11}$ is an outgoing solution at the cosmological horizon, namely

 while the function $\Psi_{12}$ is an ingoing solution at the cosmological horizon, namely

 Note that up to now, we have not imposed any boundary conditions.